Megan B Brickley

 Research & Supervisory Interests

-As the Tier One Canada Research Chair in The Bioarchaeology of Human Disease, I have firmly established myself as a world expert on the paleopathology of metabolic bone disease with particular recognition for my work on vitamin D deficiency.
-My work is interdisciplinary and in addition to an ongoing research program on aspects of rickets and osteomalacia, recent work will facilitate exploration of the intimate relationship between maternal and fetal health.
-I led work on the first explicit investigation of co-occurrence of metabolic disease and have recently established a framework for consideration of anemia in archaeological human remains.
+As the former Tier One Canada Research Chair in The Bioarchaeology of Human Disease, I have firmly established myself as a world expert on the paleopathology of metabolic bone disease, with particular recognition for my work on rickets and osteomalacia.
+I led work on the first explicit investigation of co-occurrence of metabolic disease and my team recently established a framework for consideration of anemia in archaeological human remains.
+My work is interdisciplinary and dynamic.
+In addition to an ongoing research program on aspects of metabolic conditions and trauma, several other projects are underway.
 All work has been undertaken with my team of graduate students and there are further openings for graduates wishing to join us.

-For those at the PhD level please get in touch with a basic outline of the type of research you would like to undertake for a thesis project.
+For those at the PhD level, I encourage you to get in touch with a basic outline of the type of research you would like to undertake for a thesis project.
+I supervise students with wider research interests than those above, providing opportunities to contribute to ongoing work in my lab and broaden your experience and skill sets.

 • Contact Information